310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-You see, I made a small request for the typhoon to go far away.
-I prayed, and offered a dance in return… ♪
+you see, i made a small request for the typhoon to go far away. i prayed, and offered a dance in return…♪
 {% endbubble %}

 {% bubble Keito %}